 \textbf{Stacked DiD.}\quad As our main specification, we estimate the following stacked DiD model:

-where $y_{ik}$ denotes a political outcome for employees in establishment $i$ and relative event time $k$.
+where $y_{jk}$ denotes a political outcome for employees in establishment $j$ and relative event time $k$.
 We observe each establishment from three cycles before to three cycles after the union election, i.e., $k=\{-3,-2,...,3\}$, where $k=0$ refers to the cycle in which the union election takes place.
 Our effect of interest is captured by $\delta_{\textrm{DiD}}$.
-It is the coefficient of an interaction term between a post-treatment dummy and a dummy indicating whether the election was won by the union, i.e., whether the pro-union vote share, $V_i$, is above 50\%. $\alpha_i$ denotes establishment fixed effects that capture all time-invariant differences between winning and losing establishments.
-Further, we introduce event-time $\times$ cohort fixed effects $\beta_{kg_i}$, where cohort $g_i$ refers to the political election cycle in which the union election was held, i.e., $g_i=\{1985/86,1987/88,...,2009/10\}$.
-Importantly, with these fixed effects our identifying variation only comes from comparing changes across winning and losing elections within the same cohort.
-Thereby, it avoids ``forbidden comparisons" between late and early-treated establishments that may lead to negative weights when averaging potentially heterogeneous, cohort-specific treatment effects in staggered DiD settings such as ours \citep{DeChaisemartin2020, Goodman-Bacon2021, Sun2021}.
-Our DiD model is equivalent to the stacking approach first implemented by \cite{Cengiz2019}.
-This approach first creates cohort-specific datasets of treated units and an appropriate set of control units that are never or not yet treated.
-Then, one stacks the cohort-specific datasets by time relative to treatment start in order to estimate an average treatment effect across all cohorts.
-By stacking and aligning cohorts in relative time, this strategy mimics a setting where all treatments occur contemporaneously, and thus avoids using already-treated units in the comparison group.
-Note that in our case the selection of appropriate control units for the stacking is facilitated by the possibility that we can naturally compare treated establishments to untreated establishments that have a lost election in the same cycle.
-Finally, we cluster standard errors at the level of treatment, the establishment.
+It is the coefficient of an interaction term between a post-treatment dummy and a dummy indicating whether the election was won by the union, i.e., whether the pro-union vote share, $V_j$, is above 50\%. $\alpha_j$ denotes establishment fixed effects that capture all time-invariant differences between winning and losing establishments.
+Further, we introduce event-time $\times$ cohort fixed effects $\beta_{kc_j}$, where cohort $c_j$ refers to the political election cycle in which the union election was held, i.e., $c_j=\{1985/86,1987/88,...,2009/10\}$.
+Importantly, with these fixed effects our identifying variation only comes from comparing changes across won and lost elections within the same cohort.
+Thereby, our model is equivalent to the stacking approach used in staggered DiD settings \citep{Cengiz2019} which avoids ``forbidden comparisons" between late and early-treated establishments that may lead to negative weights when averaging potentially heterogeneous, cohort-specific treatment effects in these settings \citep{DeChaisemartin2020, Goodman-Bacon2021, Sun2021}.\footnote{Note that in our case the selection of appropriate control units for each cohort of treated units in the stacking approach is facilitated by the possibility that we can naturally compare treated establishments with a won union election to untreated establishments that have a lost union election in the same cycle.} Finally, we cluster standard errors at the establishment level, which is the unit of treatment assignment.